merv1n34k/pylonguy/README.md

 Another interesting feature lets you record single line instead of ROI capture, called `waterfall`.
 Use this for:
-- Maximum camera's frame rate
+- Maximum frame rates (less data to transfer)
-- Line-scanners
+- Line-scanner cameras
-- Recording all lines in custom `.wtf` format, process to frames with `wtf2png.py` script
+- Monitoring flow in microfluidic channels

 ## License